clash-lang/clash-formal.org/content/_index.md

 weight: -50
 ---

-__Clash Formal__ is part of the [Ecosystem formally verifiable IT (EvIT)](https://www.cyberagentur.de/oevit/), a research mission for the  integration of formal verification capabilities across all levels of the hardware / software stacks being present in basically every IT devices we use today.
+__Clash Formal__ is part of the [Ecosystem formally verifiable IT (EvIT)](https://www.cyberagentur.de/oevit/), a research mission for the  integration of formal verification capabilities across all levels of the hardware / software stacks being present in basically all IT devices we use today.
 To this end, the Clash Formal project aims at leveraging the power of functional languages for the precise description of hardware and software functionality in combination with their type systems for capturing non-functional security and safety requirements.

 <div class="cards350" style="grid-gap:0">
 <div class="card" style="margin-bottom:00px">
 <p>
-The project builds upon the existing ecosystems for the functional programming language <a href="https://www.haskell.org">Haskell</a> and the functional hardware description language <a href="https://clash-lang.org">Clash</a>, which both share the same language frontend and type system.
+The project builds upon the existing ecosystems for the functional programming language <a href="https://www.haskell.org">Haskell</a> and the functional hardware description language <a href="https://clash-lang.org">Clash</a>, which share the same language frontend and type system.
 On that behalf:
 </p>

 <p style="width:90%;margin-right:5%;margin-left:5%;text-align:center">